musakhalil/phonebook/README.md

 * Add Components to the Router
 * Import and inject ApiService into the components

 Run 'ng serve' for a dev server.
-Navigate to 'http://localhost:4200/' to test the application
+Navigate to the localhost link shown in the cmd to test the application